tkiat/my-writings-public/blog/software/firmware/coreboot-from-libreboot.md

 ### Wait Until the Compilation Finished

-After the compilation step above finishes, coreboot will generate the final ROM (I will rename it to x200.rom here).
+When the compilation step above finishes, coreboot will generate the final ROM (I will rename it to x200.rom here).
 Combine the generated binary from the previous MAC address step with this ROM.

 ```bash
 $ dd if=ich9fdgbe_8m.bin of=x200.rom bs=12k count=1 conv=notrunc